 Koyel was relieved she reached out to the doctor in time before her daughter’s symptoms worsened.

-How Serious Is Celiac Disease?
+How Serious Is Celiac Disease In Children?

 Koyel was concerned if Maya’s condition could result in any possible complications.